Leadwerks/Documentation/modeleditor.md

 ![](https://github.com/UltraEngine/Documentation/blob/master/Images/animationproperties.png?raw=true)

+After making changes to a model's animation properties, you should save the model as a Leadwerks MDL file.
+At this time, only Leadwerks MDL files will include animation information when they are saved.

 ### Extract Animation

 Sometimes a 3D model file will come with all animations stored in a single sequence.
 The extract animation tool allows you to copy part of an animation sequence into a new sequence.